Chrisedmo/Sketch-iOS-Icons-Template/README.md

 I have included separate '@x2's for retina screens.
 If you wanted to you can just either draw your icons and let Sketch do the normal (@x1) version.
 But you will then need to rename the newly created file.
 Or you could do your artwork on the regular sizes and then use Sketch's @x2 feature?
 S'up to you.
 I like control.

-If you spot any bug, errors with any of htese - file an Issue and i'll sort them out.
+If you spot any bug, errors with any of these - file an Issue and i'll sort them out.